aws-samples/amazon-connect-step-by-step-guides-module-library/examples/BackendIntegration/README.md

     1. Download the [sendEmail.js](./sampleLambdas/sendEmail.js) and [sendSMS.js](./sampleLambdas/sendSMS.js) files in the sampleLambdas folder
     1. Create a new AWS Lambda function for NodeJS using the code from sendEmail.js.
 See instructions on [creating an AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/lambda-nodejs.html).
     1. Navigate to the AWS Lambda function's [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) by choosing **Configuration** > **Permissions** and clicking the link for the **Role name**.
 This will open up the IAM manager tab.
     1. [Attach an inline policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) to your AWS Lambda role based on the below example. **IMPORTANT: the policy below is meant as an example.
-Any wildcard (*) attributes should be changed to a specific ARN in order to follow the [principle of least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)**
+Always reference specific ARNs and follow the [principle of least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)**
     ```
      {
         "Version": "2012-10-17",